 School of Nursing

-- Educate a diverse population of men and women for professional generalist nursing practice in a variety of health care settings.
+1. Educate a diverse population of students for professional nursing practice in a variety of settings.

-- Prepare for improvement of health care at the local, state, and national levels through individual, collaborative, and interdisciplinary efforts.
+5. Prepare for global improvement of healthcare through individual, collaborative and interdisciplinary efforts.

 The curriculum of the School of Nursing emphasizes using the nursing process to provide health promotion, maintenance, and restoration among diverse populations of patients; using theory to conceptualize health responses to those populations; applying research finds to improve nursing practice; applying principles of leadership and management in nursing and health care delivery; and practicing interdisciplinary collaboration to improve health care and health outcomes through advocacy, activism, and courage.